amosnier/ecg/README.md

 			; // bit field mapping problem, halt
 }
 ```
-Running this function at least once per combination MCU/toolchain is HIGHLY RECOMMENDED!
+The paranoid (like me) is encouraged to run this function at least once per combination MCU/toolchain.

 #### Alignment
-Alignment is in fact checked as a side effect by the runtime checking function above, but the generated code will force
-alignment checking at compile time for every single register of every single peripheral.
-For instance, this is how it
+The generated code will force alignment checking at compile time for every single register of every single peripheral.
-is done for the watchdog peripheral of an arbitrary MCU:
+For instance, this is how it is done for the watchdog peripheral of an arbitrary MCU:
 ```C++
 static_assert(offsetof(WWDG, cr_) == 0x0, "padding error");
 static_assert(offsetof(WWDG, cfr_) == 0x4, "padding error");